-Also on May 17th, 2010, we arranged for a new investor to provide further funds for the continued development of iGlue, in the amount of HUF 110 million (approximately USD 550,000.)
-Prior to this event, up to May 17th, 2010 we have provided an additional HUF 60 million (\$310,000) as member loans to in4 Ltd. to finance development work, bringing our total investment to date to HUF 123,000,000 (approximately \$600,000).
+- Also on May 17th, 2010, we arranged for a new investor to provide further funds for the continued development of iGlue, in the amount of HUF 110 million (approximately USD 550,000.)
+Prior to this event, up to May 17th, 2010 we have provided an additional HUF 60 million (\$310,000) as member loan to in4 Ltd. to finance development work, bringing our total investment to date to HUF 123,000,000 (approximately \$600,000).
 As part of the new round of fund raising we agreed to convert our HUF 60 million in member loan into 3% equity.
-Following this conversion the new investor received 10% in in4, Ltd., of which We provided 1.5% and Peter Vasko, Founder in the in4 limited provided 8.5%.
-Following the fund raising the new equity positions in in4 changed to Peter Vasko owning 51.5% (down from the pre-transaction 60%), Power of the Dream Ventures owning 38.5% (down from the pre-transaction 40%) and the new investor owning 10% equity.
+Following this conversion the new investor received 10% in in4, Ltd., of which We provided 1.5% and Peter Vasko, Founder of in4 limited provided 8.5%.
+Following the fund raising the new equity positions in in4 changed to Peter Vasko owning 51.5% (down from the pre-transaction 60%), Power of the Dream Ventures owning 38.5% (down from the pre-transaction 40%) and the new investor owning 10% equity. - On May 19 of 2011 a new member joined in4, Ltd, Zoltan Siklosi who received 3% equity in the company for services rendered.
+Following his entry the new equity structure of the company changed to Peter Vasko owning 48.5% percent, Gyorgy Markos owning 10%, Zoltan Siklosi owning 3% and Power of the Dream Ventures owning 38.5%. - Subsequently, to take iGlue to the next level, we organized a going public roadmap for the company.
+As part of this process, on November 3, 2011, in4, Ltd signed a Definitive Share Exchange Agreement to merge with Hardwired Interactive (HDWR) a fully reporting public company.
+As part of this agreement all holders of in4, Ltd equity received common and preferred stock in the newly public entity.
+As part of the transaction we received 600,000 shares of Series B Hardwired Interactive common stock convertible into 6,000,000 shares of common stock upon a reverse stock split.
+We also received warrants to purchase a total of three million shares of post split common stock, one million shares each at \$5 dollars, \$7 dollars and \$9 dollars per share. - On November 23, 2011 we announced plans to provide a dividend, in the form of iGlue common stock, to PWRV shareholders of record on December 23, 2011.
+Each PWRV shares was to receive 0.05 share of iGlue in the dividend.
+Upon approval from FINRA this dividend was paid out to PWRV shareholders on February 15, 2012.
+Following the distribution we still hold 2,884,986 shares of iGlue common stock and warrants to purchase a total of three million addition shares.